“CatholicCare did not just teach me how to survive. They gave me strength. They helped me raise my voice. They reminded me that I am human.”

 Every journey is different, but everyone deserves to belong.

-Sayyeda’s journey to freedom
+Sayyeda Bibi’s journey to freedom

 Simon’s journey to finding hope

 Simon hails from Sri Lanka and risked his life on a dangerous boat journey to Australia, in search of safety.
 Simon speaks about the hardship and fear during his journey, the family he left behind, and the relief of being welcomed and finding support on arrival.
-Through the accompaniment of CatholicCare Victoria, Simon has found belonging, stability, and hope for the future.
+Through the accompaniment of CCV, Simon has found belonging, stability, and hope for the future.

 Sakina’s journey to independence